individuwill/mcast/README.md

     mcast send [-options...]

 The options are:
 * -group : IP destination address.
-Can use CIDR notation to send to multiple address
+Can use CIDR notation to send to multiple addresses.
     * default : 239.1.1.5
 * -port : Destination UDP port
     * default : 5050